Shaukat Shoro

-Shaukat Hussain Shoro (شوڪت شورو, شوکت شورو); (b.
-4 July 1947 - d.
-November 9, 2021) in Sindh, a southern province of Pakistan) was a famous short story writer, playwright and columnist of the Sindhi language.
+Shaukat Hussain Shoro (شوڪت شورو, شوکت شورو); (4 July 1947 – d.
+November 9, 2021), from Sindh, Pakistan, was a famous short story writer, playwright and columnist of the Sindhi language.

 Early life

-Shaukat Shoro was born to Abdul Kareem Shoro at a village near Sujawal city of Sujawal District, Sindh.
-He got his early education from Chandia High school Sujawal in 1963.
-He did intermediate from Sachal Arts and Commerce college Hyderabad Sindh and did M.A from University of Sindh Jamshoro in 1968.
-Shoro started writing from childhood.
-His writings published in various news papers and magazines.
-He wrote radio and television dramas as well.
-He remained script producer in Pakistan Television Corporation Karachi Center from 1974 to 1976.
+Shaukat Shoro was born to Abdul Kareem Shoro at a village near Sujawal city of Sujawal District, in Sindh.
+He got his early education from Chandia High School Sujawal in 1963.
+He did intermediate from Sachal Arts and Commerce College Hyderabad Sindh and did M.A from University of Sindh Jamshoro in 1968.
+Shoro had started writing from childhood.
+His writings were published in various newspapers and magazines.
+He wrote radio and television plays as well.
+He served as a script producer at Pakistan Television Corporation Karachi Center from 1974 to 1976.
 Later he was appointed as student welfare of stakes officer in 1977.
 He rendered his services as administrative officer on different posts in University of Sindh.